cassiebuhler/cassiebuhler.github.io/_pages/about.md

 ---

-I'm a postdoctoral associate at CU Boulder in the Environmental Data Science Innovation & Inclusion Lab (<a href="https://esiil.org/" target="_blank">ESIIL</a>).
+I'm a postdoctoral fellow at CU Boulder in the Environmental Data Science Innovation & Inclusion Lab (<a href="https://esiil.org/" target="_blank">ESIIL</a>).
 I hold a PhD from Drexel University where I studied operations research and computational data science.
 Prior to this, I earned a BS in mathematics from the University of Utah.